erdincay/checksum-tool/readme.txt

   This folder contains installer, which is created with NSIS.

 Src:
   This folder contains the sources for the tool executable.
-NAnt build file is also in this folder (CheckSumTool.build).
+MSbuild build file is also in this folder (build.xml).
 Project solution file (CheckSumTool.sln) can be opened in Visual Studio, SharpDevelop or MonoDevelop.